 Is The Workplace A Jungle?

-I have been in this jungle called workplace for three decades now.
+I have been in this jungle called a workplace for more than three decades now.
 Here I am, still standing and breathing.
-I managed to hold my own against the different animals I cross paths with as I searched for greener pastures and overflowing water holes.
-I experienced being stared down by a lion, stalked by an eagle, ambushed by a crocodile, bitten by a snake, and clipped by a crab.
+I managed to hold my own against the animals I crossed paths with as I searched for greener pastures and overflowing water holes.
+I experienced being stared down by a lion, bullied by a gorilla, stalked by an eagle, ambushed by a crocodile, bitten by a snake, and clipped by a crab.
 Attacks that left me scarred.
 Nevertheless, I survived.

-I simply took a cue from Charles Darwin who theorized that “species with useful adaptations to the environment are more likely to survive.”
+I simply took a cue from Charles Darwin, who theorized that “species with useful adaptations to the environment are more likely to survive.”
 Adaptation is the name of the game.
-That exactly is what I have been doing (and what you should also be doing if you intend to stay alive and kicking) – ADAPT.
+That exactly is what I have been doing (and what you should also be doing if you intend to stay alive and kicking in that jungle where you are now) – ADAPT.

-If you wish not to be dinner for the predators it would behoove you to study carefully the environment of the workplace where you belong.
+If you wish not to be dinner for the predators, you should study the workplace environment where you belong.
 Know what kind of animals you are dealing with.
 Study them carefully.
 You also need to put your survival instincts into full gear.

 Don’t get me wrong.
-I don’t mean that all bosses who succeeded in their business endeavors did it at the expense of the people in the rank and file – like predators slaying their preys and eat them.
+I don’t mean that all bosses who succeeded in their business endeavors did it at the expense of the people in the rank and file – like predators slaying their prey and eating them.
 It could be just a few, or half, or most of them.
 Nobody knows for sure.
 But definitely not all.
-Perhaps a majority of them (I hope) consider themselves rhinos and the people they hire oxpeckers whom they allow to freely land on their backs to feast on the insects pestering them.
+Perhaps most of them (I hope) consider themselves rhinos, and the people they hire oxpeckers whom they allow to freely land on their backs to feast on the insects pestering them.

 The ones who own or manage the workplace are the alpha males.
 You need to have a full understanding of how they think and operate.
 Better if you could dig deeper and try to know what they like and dislike.
-If it is not too much for your dignity (or should we say EGO) to adapt to their whims and fancies then stay in the pack.
+Stay in the pack if it is not too much for your dignity (or EGO) to adapt to their whims and fancies.
 These whims and fancies could be the policies that you consider disagreeable.
-You’ve got to make a choice whether to follow these policies or not.
-For not following, of course you are not naïve not to understand that there are consequences.
+You’ve got to choose whether to follow these policies or not.
+For not following, of course, you are not naïve not to understand that there are consequences.
 Following the terms and conditions of your employment is not equivalent to flopping onto your back to show that you submit to the alpha males.
-It is simply like the chimpanzees presenting their back, crouching, bowing and bobbing in order to show deference to the alpha in their group.
+It is simply like the chimpanzees presenting their back, crouching, bowing, and bobbing to show deference to the alpha in their group.

 If not, if you are tired of being an omega, if your ego clashes with that of the alpha, the wisest thing to do is find another pack.
 You can be a lone wolf.
 Don’t be employed.
 Establish your own business and be your own boss.
-If you succeed and your business grows big, hire people – that is your chance to be the alpha and see for yourself if you are a better alpha than your former bosses or worse than them.
+If you succeed and your business grows big, hire people – that is your chance to be the alpha and see if you are better than your former bosses (and hopefully) not worse than them.

 Believe me, you cannot afford to take too much bravado and think you are that brave “angry bird” who would tweet your disagreement and not expect dire consequences.
-Your chirps will not go unnoticed and before you know it the eagle will swoop down on your nest and tear you apart with its powerful beaks.
+Your chirps and screams will not go unnoticed.
+Little birds that might tell them about your misplaced braggadocio are hovering around you.
+Before you know it, the eagle will swoop down on your nest and tear you apart with its powerful beaks.
+So, learn to hold your horses.
+Clam up.
+Just work.

-More often than not, or almost always, that locking horns with the “powers that be” in the workplace is like a deer thinking it could take on a full-gown lion.
+More often than not, or almost always, locking horns with the “powers that be” in the workplace is like a deer thinking it could take on a full-grown lion.
 It’s a losing proposition.

-Of course not all bosses are saints.
-Some of them would take advantage of the people they hire in different ways.
+Of course, not all bosses are saints.
+Some would take advantage of the people they hire in different ways.
 That you’d discover (hopefully) in time.
-So, why stay on a watering hole when you discover that there are crocodiles under the mud waiting in ambush?
+So, why stay in a watering hole when you discover crocodiles waiting in an ambush under the mud?

 Wherever you work, you’ll encounter malevolent individuals.
 So, be careful.
 Beware of the wolf in sheep’s clothing.
 These are co-workers who camouflage themselves as your friends but would stab you in the back when they have the chance.

 Okay.
 Let’s talk more about the different animals in the workplace.
-You’ve got to be able to identify them if you really want to survive the wild called the workplace.
+You must be able to identify them if you want to survive the wild called the workplace.

-We have already mentioned about the monkey at the top of the tree, the big cats and the mighty birds.
+We have already mentioned the monkey at the top of the tree, the big cats, and the mighty birds.
 Yeah… including the wolves pretending to be sheep.

 Are there other animals you ought to be wary of?